-Please call the Student Health Center to be screened for an appointment at 269-337-7200.
-Be sure that your MyChart is active.
+Call the Student Health Center at 269-337-7200 or log into your MyChart to schedule an appointment.
 To provide the best quality healthcare, appointments can last 20-45 minutes, please plan accordingly.
 If you cannot keep your appointment, cancel the appointment as soon as possible so that another student may be seen.
 Failure to keep an appointment without prior notification may result in a charge to your student account.

-The Student Health Center is unable to take walk in appointments at this time.
-Please call 269-337-7200 for screening.
+The Student Health Center has very limited walk in appointments at this time.
+Please call 269-337-7200 for an appointment.